Oklahoma vs. TCU NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Oklahoma and its opponents have gone over the current 65-point total in four of six games (66.7%) this season.
+- Oklahoma's games this season have gone over 65 points four of six times.

-- TCU has combined with its opponents to score more than 65 points in three of four games this season.
+- In 75% of TCU's games this season (3/4), the teams combined to score more than Saturday's over/under of 65.

-- The combined points per game average of the two teams, 79.6, is 14.6 points more than Saturday's over/under.
+- The combined points per game average of the two teams, 79.6, is 14.6 points greater than Saturday's over/under.

-- This contest's total is 13.2 points above the 51.8 these two squads combine to allow per game this season.
+- The 51.8 combined points per game that these two squads have allowed this season are 13.2 fewer than the 65 over/under in this contest.

-- Sooners games have an average total of 62 points this season, three fewer than Saturday's over/under.
+- The Sooners and their opponents score an average of 62 points per game, three fewer than Saturday's total.

-- The 59.5 PPG average total in Horned Frogs games this season is 5.5 points fewer than this game's over/under.
+- In 2021, games involving the Horned Frogs have averaged a total of 59.5 points, 5.5 fewer than this game's set over/under.

 Oklahoma Stats and Trends

-- The Sooners have covered the spread once this season when favored by 13.5 points or more (in four chances).
+- So far this year Oklahoma has two wins against the spread.

-- Oklahoma's games this year have hit the over four times in six opportunities (66.7%).
+- The Sooners have been favored by 13.5 points or more four times this season and covered the spread in one of them.

 - Find the latest spread and moneyline odds for Oklahoma at SISportsbook.